siamigo/cybernetics/README.md

 # Test rig for implementation of system identification and optimal state estimation

 The repository contains the files used to design a test rig for the course AIS2202 - Cybernetics at NTNU in Ålesund.
-The course is divided in three modules where two of the three modules is carried out using a test rig.
+The course is divided in three modules where two of the three modules is carried out using the test rig.

+## System identification

-* The first assignment was to drop an egg from a height of 20 cm towards the ground in the fastest way possible without breaking the egg.
+The first assignment was to drop an egg from a height of 20 cm towards the ground in the fastest way possible without breaking the egg.
 The group then had to do *system identification* in order to estimate the system parameters.

-* The second assignment was to use *optimal state estimation* in order to estimate the height above ground.
-A Kalman filter was used for sensor fusion.

-## System identification
 Test rig design           |  Video of result
 :-------------------------:|:-------------------------:
 ![](docs/Media/WINCH_ASSEMBLY_si.png)  |

 ## Optimal State Estimation

+The second assignment was to use *optimal state estimation* in order to estimate the height above ground.
+A Kalman filter was used for sensor fusion.

 Test rig design          |  Video of result
 :-------------------------:|:-------------------------:
 ![](docs/Media/WINCH_ASSEMBLY_ope.png)  |